 Mining companies have different ways to assess the efficiency of their classification processes.
-Some are doing it by manual sampling, others are using instrumentation combined with an advanced process control.
+Some are doing it by manual sampling, others are using instrumentation combined with advanced process control.

-In this first episode of our series “industry experts talking”, we interview Sandro Marino, who is business development manager at Interfusao in Brazil.
+In this first episode of our series “industry experts talking”, we interview Sandro Marino, who is the business development manager at Interfusao in Brazil.
 He shares his experiences with on-site process control at plants.
 Sandro has studied Mineral Processing (Flotation) at the University of Utah.
 He has a lot of experience in the mining and mineral processing industry and is regularly visiting mining plants.

 When companies are applying on-line instrumentation, the number of manual samples will be reduced drastically.
 In this case, samples are only used to verify the density readings of the instrument.
 When adjustments are needed, this will generally take only a few minutes per density meter.

 The use of online instrumentation allows for significant savings ($).
 Operators generally love the use of on-line instrumentation, because it improves the efficiency of the operation and saves time spent on manual sampling.
 The instrument helps to operate at a proper density level and can also prevent events like clogged pipes.
 Enough reasons to start with implementing further automation in the process.